AllenInstitute/ac_segmentation/README.md

 ### ac_segmentation

-This repository contains code for segmenting data from light microscopy images.
+This repository contains code for segmenting and skeletonizing data from light microscopy images.
+Demo notebooks can be found in src/demos/.

-### Code
+### Nested Packages

 **Volumetric data generation**